webos-hackathon/HelloWorld/01.First-app/README.md

 If the app is successfully generated, you will see Success.

 ### 2. Launch app on the simulator
-1. Download and install the webOS TV Simulator.
+1. Download and install the WebOS TV Simulator.
 2. Launch your app on the simulator with the area-launch command.
 ```
 ares-launch -s 23 ./sampleApp